What is low-code development?

 With low-code development platforms, IT and business professionals can create applications using visual building tools instead of programming languages.
 The user interface of a low-code platform is often made up of components that users can drag-and-drop to design the app they want.
 Using a low-code development platform means that frontend and backend code can be delivered more quickly, while also allowing citizen developers who don't have deep developer expertise to contribute their work towards app creation.

 While low-code platforms are a valuable alternative to building apps with hard-coding, some of these platforms do require basic coding skills.
-Still, since low-code development doesn’t require extensive coding, anyone in an organization can build web and mobile applications, provided they have the time, interest, and at least some technical aptitude.
+Still, since low-code development doesn’t require extensive coding, anyone in an organisation can build web and mobile applications, provided they have the time, interest, and at least some technical aptitude.
 Additionally, apps require updates and maintenance, so developers will need to have time to provide ongoing support.
-Finally, developers—professional or citizen—should also have a thorough understanding of how the app will be used to further the organization’s mission, support its business priorities, and integrate into current workflows.
+Finally, developers—professional or citizen—should also have a thorough understanding of how the app will be used to further the organisation’s mission, support its business priorities, and integrate into current workflows.

-The good news is that low-code platforms often include tutorials, educational materials, and other user support via a built-in resource library, making them a solid option for organizations that don't have access to professional developers or that need to reduce app development time and costs.
+The good news is that low-code platforms often include tutorials, educational materials, and other user support via a built-in resource library, making them a solid option for organisations that don't have access to professional developers or that need to reduce app development time and costs.

 Benefits of low-code development platforms